-Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason [insert if appropriate: "This does not include participation on sports teams that have specific academic requirements].
+Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason.
 The district will provide teachers and other school staff with a list of ideas for alternative ways to discipline students.